‘Game Of Thrones’ Season 7: Iain Glen On Jorah’s Mortality, Love Problems

 “In all honesty, no one is more worried than me.
 There’s a high death rate in Thrones, and I desperately don’t want to be part of that number.
 We’ll have to see what unfolds.”

-Glen has been on Game of Thrones since the first season, but as Inquisitr previously reported, he doesn’t think his string of good luck will necessarily guarantee Jorah safe passage into Season 8 — the show’s final season.
+Glen has been on Game of Thrones since the first season, but as the Inquisitr previously reported, he doesn’t think his string of good luck will necessarily guarantee Jorah safe passage into Season 8; the show’s final season.

 “I don’t know of course if I am going to make the last one.
 I am sort of doing a head count, but I think it’s certainly under ten people who were in the original pilot and have been in every season since.
 I have grown very attached to it.
 I love the people involved.
 Dan [Weiss] and David [Benioff] are very benign showrunners and very good people.”